jbenkhoud/lesson_designs/agriculture_simulation.md

  5. Ask if anyone has questions and review any areas of confusion.
  6. Play the game as outlined above in rounds 2-4 times until students understand and begin doing something consistent.
    *Essentially, you should expect them to specialize during planting given the different costs of production for each student, and most groups also establish a procedure for harvest in which everyone shares.
 However, given that no one knows how many rounds there will be, people usually also begin stealing excess crops.
 Sometimes, a student will be advanced enough to realize that rushing and taking the entire haul and then dividing as a "benevolent dictator", which is actually pretty ideal for the proving the point.*
-7. Once students have established a norm, change rules to model the gains that can be acheived by controlling your own products by giving bonus points if you have the most of whatever you produced most that round.
+7. Once students have established a norm, change rules to model the gains that can be achieved by controlling your own products by giving bonus points if you have the most of whatever you produced most that round.
 8. Play one round in which you warn that them that, beginning the next round, your distance to the harvest will be dependent on the points you have.
   *This usually leads to an aggressive, rule-breaking round, so be prepared!*
 9. Finally, switch to playing rounds in which the number of points you have determine your starting distance from the harvest table to reflect the power that comes from having already acquired resources.
   *Here you'll see how whichever student started in the lead begins to widen the gap and all other students fall desperately behind, modeling the early Agricultural Revolution and the way in which consolidated resource control led to huge amounts of power*
-10. Once all rounds are complete and you've pretty much established monarchichal power, stop the game and tally the points.
+10. Once all rounds are complete and you've pretty much established monarchical power, stop the game and tally the points.
 11. As a class, discuss what strategies were affected and how you wound up with the power structure you did.
 If necessary, guide the discussion.
 The main takeaway should be that early agricultural leaders rose to power by either benevolently or malevolently controlling and distributing the food source and that once that control was established it was very hard to undermine.
 Even with everyone else working together to bring that individual down, the fact that they had so much control over resources made that nearly impossible.
 12. Discuss with the class what other things could have further promoted that power structure (militaries designed to "protect the food" that are loyal only to a single ruler and kept by getting more resources; religious authorities which taught people to defer to authority rather than investigate phenomena directly, merchants and specialist non-farmers who were incentivized to make sure someone was controlling the food supply since they were not direct producers, etc.)
 13. At your discretion, assign a follow-up assignment asking students to somehow demonstrate their understanding (I used a short essay).